-There are a few ways you can sell your textbooks for some extra cash.
-Here are the 3 easiest ways to sell textbooks:
+There are a few ways you can sell your books for some extra cash.
+Here are the 3 easiest ways to sell your books:

-1. Sell textbooks back to the college bookstore
+1. Sell them back to the college bookstore

 You will probably make the most by selling textbooks online.
 There are many sites where you can list them for sale yourself, or sell them to the online platform for cash.

-That being said, let's dive into our list of the best places to sell your textbooks online and in-person below.
+That being said, let's dive into our list of the best places to sell textbooks online and in person below.

-13 of the best places to sell your textbooks
+15 of the best places to sell textbooks online

 1. Half Price Books

 Over the years, rumors of the death of the traditional bookstore spread like wildfire.
 Big names like Borders closed, and Kindle threatened to dominate the book space.
 But it's not over till it's over for bookstores, and many are still thriving.

 Half Price Books is one such brand that’s been going strong since 1972.
 With over 120 stores across the country, the company stands as the largest family bookstore in the country.
 They sell textbooks, music, movies, games, and collectibles.